permutationlock/ztrait/README.md

 **Note:** Nothing is done to require that every declaration referenced on a type must belong to a trait that was implemented.
 In other words, duck-typing still works as usual, but trait verification runs first.
-Therefure the library mainly serves as a convention that provides nice error messages and type documentation.
+Therefore the library mainly serves as a convention that provides nice error messages and type documentation.

 ## Basic use

-A trait is simply a comptime function taking a type and returning a struct.
+A trait is simply a comptime function taking a type and returning a struct type.
 Each declaration of the returned struct defines a required declaration that the type must have if it implements the trait.